 In many states asbestos tile cannot be put into your normal trash or dumped at many landfills, as only certain landfills and waste disposal companies will accept asbestos-containing materials (ACMs).

-This means that any waste not only needs to be properly bagged and labeled but it also must by law be disposed of properly, with stiff penalties and fines for anyone caught illegally dumping asbestos material.
+This means that any waste such as asbestos ceiling tiles or asbestos tile flooring not only needs to be properly bagged and labeled but it also must by law be disposed of properly, with stiff penalties and fines for anyone caught illegally dumping asbestos material.

 Tips for Asbestos Tile Disposal